Xinxi-Zhang/Xinxi-Zhang.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Started my new Teaching Assistant for CS 210 (Data Management for Data Science).
+Started my new Teaching Assistant for CS 535 (Machine Learning) and CS 210 (Data Management for Data Science)